Cyber Week Offer

 A healthy microbiome = healthy immune response

 Keeping your gut microbiome healthy and functioning optimally is key in supporting a healthy, robust immune response.
-You can see this when you are able to fight off colds easily in a few days, or successfully make it through flu season successfully without becoming severely ill.
+You can see this when you are able to fight off seasonal challenges easily in a few days.

 The inner lining of the small and large intestines (called the gut barrier) facilitates the uptake of nutrients, water, and electrolytes, and keeping out pathogens.
 It can be vulnerable as it consists of only a single layer of human cells.
-When our gut barrier is healthy, it acts as one of the first lines of defense against illness and disease.
+When our gut barrier is healthy, it acts as one of the first lines of defense.

 When your gut barrier is compromised, things from the outside environment, such as toxins, medications, and harmful bacteria can make their way into your bloodstream and negatively affect your immune system, inflammation levels, digestive health, and overall well-being.
-Viome’s Gut Intelligence Test™ has an Intestinal Barrier Health score to measure this; one of 20 scores displayed in your results section.
+Viome’s Gut Intelligence Test™ and Full Body Intelligence Test™ have an Intestinal Barrier Health score to measure this.

 It’s all about balance